natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v0/REC_Q_BMS_Wiring_Logic_V0.md

  # one or more categories is permitted
  - electrical
 navTitle:
-title: REC Q BMS Wiring V0
+title: REC Q BMS Wiring and Logic V0

 author: Nate
 date: 2020-10-26